callanhoskins/fishGAN/README.md

 # fishGAN - StyleGAN2 Applied to Fish

-Check out the results at [This Fish Does Not Exist](http://thisfishdoesnotexist.com).
+Check out my results at [This Fish Does Not Exist](http://thisfishdoesnotexist.com).

 This repo contains files used to scrape 60k images of fish from online and use them to train the StyleGAN neural network to generate images of realistic-looking fish.